 Variance = how far the markets data point spread out from their average value

-Although CAPM model is widely used by multiple fund managers, it has one drawback to it which is the overall market condition/performance.
+Although the CAPM model is widely used by multiple fund managers, it has one drawback to it which is the overall market condition/performance.

 So the market itself becomes the benchmark in determining the beta of security.
 R-squared is a relationship made to the beta of a stock.
 It helps in confirming if the stock is getting compared to the correct benchmark.
-Beta value is usually set at 1 being balanced, below 1 being low beta or safer stock, and vice versa.
+Beta value is usually set at 1 being balanced, below 1 being a low beta or safer stock, and vice versa.
 A similar case can be found out for R-squared of a stock.
 Higher the R-squared value, better it is w.r.t. being compared to the correct benchmark.
-Some stocks have beta value in negative that means the stock goes in the opposite direction to the market value.
+Some stocks have beta value is negative that means the stock goes in the opposite direction to the market value.
 Beta is used by investors, fund managers, etc. to help determine the riskiness of stock, thereby concluding and building a well-diversified portfolio.
 Beta is not only used for stocks but also for bonds, debentures, mutual funds, etc.